-Marketers responding to a Smart Insights survey identified content as the channel they expected to bring the greatest growth in 2017.
+Marketers responding to a Smart Insights survey identified content as the channel they expected to bring the greatest growth.
 These marketers placed content ahead of other popular trends such as marketing automation, big data, and even social media and mobile marketing channels.

 Although marketers clearly see the importance of content for their brand, most are not confident that their brand's content strategy is effective or even that their content pieces are the quality they need.